-But what is due to the emperor, Caesar, and what is due to God?
+But what is due to the emperor Caesar, and what is due to God?

-Jesus recalls the primacy of God: for just as the image of the emperor was stamped on the Roman coins, so the image of God is stamped on every human being.
-The rabbinic tradition itself affirms that every person is created in the likeness of God,i just as Caesar's image was imprinted on coinage: 'When a person stamps several coins with one seal, they are all similar to each other.
-But the supreme King of kings, the Holy One, Blessed be He, stamped all people with the seal of Adam the first man, as all of them are his offspring, and not one of them is similar to another.' ii
+Jesus recalls the primacy of God: for just as the image of the emperor is stamped on the Roman coins, so the image of God is stamped on every human being.

+The rabbinic tradition itself affirms that every person is created in the likeness of God, just as Caesar's image was imprinted on coinage: 'When a person stamps several coins with one seal, they are all similar to each other.
+But the supreme King of kings, the Holy Blessed One, stamped every human with the seal of the first man, yet not one of them are like another' (Mishna Sanhedrin 4,5).

-Therefore, it is to God alone that we can give ourselves completely, to him alone we belong and in him we find freedom and dignity.
+Therefore, it is to God alone that we can give ourselves completely, to him alone do we belong and in him we find freedom and dignity.
 No human power can claim the same allegiance.

-'If there is anyone who knows God and can help us give him his rightful place, it is Jesus.
-For him ... to love meant doing the Father's will with all his mind, heart, energy and life itself: he gave himself entirely to the Father's plan for him.
+If there is anyone who knows God and can help us give him his rightful place, it is Jesus.
+For him, as Chiara Lubich wrote, ... "to love meant doing the Father's will with all his mind, heart, energy and life itself: he gave himself entirely to the Father's plan for him.
 The Gospel shows us that his focus was always upon the Father He asks the same of us: to love means to do the will of the Beloved, without half measures, with our whole being ...
 We are asked to do this wholly and completely because we cannot give God anything less than everything: our whole heart, our whole soul, our whole mind.'